 The importance of the video adapter and driver

-It’s safe to assume that all of the laptops sold with Windows XP preinstalled on them will, by virtue of the Designed for Microsoft Windows XP sticker, support Windows XP’s DualView feature.
+It’s safe to assume that all laptops sold with Windows XP preinstalled on them will, by virtue of the Designed For Microsoft Windows XP sticker, support Windows XP’s DualView feature.
 However, many pre-XP laptops can also access Windows XP’s DualView feature if they have a video adapter and a video adapter driver that support DualView.

-As I mentioned, laptops have long supported an external monitor connection, but they have traditionally been able to display only the same image on both the laptop’s LCD and the external monitor.
-In order for the laptop to be able to display different images on different monitors, the graphics controller on the video adapter must provide DualView functionality.
+Laptops have long supported an external monitor connection, but they have traditionally been able to display only the same image on both the laptop’s LCD and the external monitor.
+For the laptop to be able to display different images on different monitors, the graphics controller on the video adapter must provide DualView functionality.
 In other words, the video adapter must support the simultaneous operation of two monitors with different screen frequencies.
 Furthermore, this support must share the available memory on the video adapter between the monitors that are connected to the internal and external ports.
 For example, if the video adapter has 16 MB of available memory, the memory on the video adapter is divided such that each monitor has access to 8 MB.